 Imago is an Azure application and benefits from Azure’s security framework and capabilities.

-- Imago consists of database, web, caching, blob storage and processing nodes,
+- Database, web, caching, blob storage and processing nodes,

 - All nodes are monitored 24x7 with alerts,